Nevermetyou65/When-I-code-to-do-statistics-for-the-first-time/README.md

 https://nbviewer.jupyter.org/github/Nevermetyou65/When-I-code-to-do-statistics-for-the-first-time/blob/main/Simulation%20Bayesian%20%28basic%29.ipynb

 As part of my hobbies, I just try to simulate things instead of doing it mathematically.
 So, what in repository is nothing new to the world.
-But this is my own way to encourage myself to study both conding and statistics in the same time.:yum:
+But this is my own way of encouraging myself to study both coding and statistics in the same time.:yum:

 ## Inspiration :stars:
 Originally, the content in the notebook -also the method that I used- is a part of my homework assignment when I was studying statistical inference class, at chulalongkorn university.